ethanjhanks99/recipe-sharing/doc/Plan.md

 * These ustilities are used by the front end to make requests to the backend
 * They are written in plain JavaScript
 * This helps keep code organized and concise
+* In this application, only app.js is necessary

 #### app.js